databricks/databricks-vscode/packages/databricks-vscode/README.quickstart.md

 # <a id="setup-steps"></a>Getting Started

-## Install extension

-1. Download and install dbx: `pip install dbx`
-2. Download the nightly release matching your platform from https://github.com/databricks/databricks-vscode/releases
-3. Install the downloaded extension using the "Extensions: Install from VSIX..." command (Cmd-Shift-P)

 ## Configure Extension

 1. Open the Databricks panel by clicking on the Databricks icon on the left